MySocialApp/kubernetes-helm-chart-traefik/README.md

 * Deploy traefik
 * Boostrap traefik configuration inside consul kv store
 * Manage let's encrypt certificates with DNS challenge on Cloudflare
+* Manage Cloudflare DNS to register and unregister on start and stop (useful if you do not have a load balancer on top of Traefik)

 # Use this chart